DataVoke/javascript-style-guide/README.md

   - [19.19](#whitespace--no-trailing-spaces) Avoid trailing spaces at the end of lines. eslint: [`no-trailing-spaces`](https://eslint.org/docs/rules/no-trailing-spaces)

   <a name="whitespace--no-multiple-empty-lines"></a>
-  - [19.20](#whitespace--no-multiple-empty-lines) Avoid multiple empty lines, only allow one newline at the end of files, and avoid a newline at the beginning of files. eslint: [`no-multiple-empty-lines`](https://eslint.org/docs/rules/no-multiple-empty-lines)
+  - [19.20](#whitespace--no-multiple-empty-lines) Avoid more than 4 multiple empty lines, only allow one newline at the end of files, and avoid a newline at the beginning of files. eslint: [`no-multiple-empty-lines`](https://eslint.org/docs/rules/no-multiple-empty-lines)

+    > This was modified from the original code style guide

     <!-- markdownlint-disable MD012 -->
     ```javascript
-    // bad - multiple empty lines
+    // bad - 6 multiple empty lines
     var x = 1;

     var y = 2;